 About the School Travel Awards

-The annual awards recognise inspiring people and the very best companies, venues and attractions providing school trips.
+The Education / Learning Team of the Year is part of the School Travel Awards which recognises inspiring people and the very best companies, venues and attractions providing school trips.

 Organised by School Travel Organiser magazine, it’s an important annual initiative celebrating learning outside the classroom, that raises the profile and highlights the importance of school trips for children - with exciting opportunities for schools to also win big prizes.